-A wide range of Specialty Care Providers is included in the Network.
-When you need a specialist's care, Network Benefits will be available, but only if you use a Network Provider.
+A Network Benefits will be available, but only if you use a Network Provider.

-There may be occasions however, when you need the services of an Non-Network Provider.
+There may be occasions however, when you need the services of a Non-Network Provider.
 This could occur if you have a complex medical problem that cannot be taken care of by a Network Provider.

-- If the services you require are not available from Network Providers, Network Benefits will be provided when you use Non-Network Providers. - If you elect to see a Non-of-Network Provider and if the services could have been provided by a Network Provider, only Non-Network Benefits will be available.
+- If the services you require are not available from Network Providers, Network Benefits will be provided when you use Non-Network Providers. - If you elect to see a Non-Network Provider and if the services could have been provided by a Network Provider, only Non-Network Benefits will be available.